Bylaws of the International Association of

 H. Conduct research studies related to intelligence analysis and the analytic process, and secure funding for such research.

 Section 1.
 Eligibility.
-Applications or nominees for membership in any category must be sponsored by a Regular member or by the Membership Director.
+Applications or nominees for membership in any category must be sponsored by a Regular member or by the Membership and Outreach Director.
 Application for membership shall be made in accordance with IALEIA policy, either in writing or electronically on the proper IALEIA form.

 Section 2.
 Individual Member